ElvisFern/Basic_Database_system/README.md

 This might be for you if you would like to learn how to use php in order to administer a database through php.

-You will lear how to create, connect, delete, insert databases and it's components.
+You will lear how to create, select, connect, delete, insert databases and it's components.